WD-Leong/rnn-time-series/README.md

 ## Miscellaneous Information

 The RNN module `tf_ver2_rnn_tsa_scan.py` uses Tensorflow's `tf.scan` function to run the RNN.
 It will convert the base RNN layer into a Tensorflow graph via the `tf.function` wrapper to improve its runtime.
 The use of the `tf.scan` functionality allows the RNN to be able to balance between modeling long sequentual data with a relatively longer runtime at a modest memory footprint.
+For this RNN, the hidden state uses a ReLU activation function instead of the hyperbolic tangent in the original RNN.